 Emigration.
 M'Millans in the Scottish Diaspora.

 Even before the "Scottish diaspora" MacMillans were among the most scattered of Scottish clans, residing in the Highlands, Lowlands and Ireland simultaneously (see a map of Clan MacMillan lands in Scotland).
-Migrations to North America followed by colonies of Australia and New Zealand reflected this fragmentation.
+Migrations to North America were followed by those to the British colonies of Australia and New Zealand further scattering Scotland's emigrants.
 Following are brief overviews (roughly chronological) addressing Scottish emigration.

 Lowlanders to North America.